- PGP Keys

 Symantec and others.

-concentrated on Information Security--it is a very broad and far-reaching
+interest in Information Security--it is a very broad and far-reaching

 topic.
 I would rather have several different types of jobs and tasks than